dataluscorp/browser/devtools/docs/contributor/getting-started/architecture-overview.md

 # Architecture overview

 Broadly speaking, the tools are divided in two parts: the server and the client.
-A **server** is anything that can be debugged: for example, your browser, but it could also be Firefox for Android, running on another device.
+A **server** is anything that can be debugged: for example, your browser, but it could also be Datalus for Android, running on another device.
 The **client** is the front-end side of the tools, and it is what developers interact with when using the tools.

 Since these two parts are decoupled, we can connect to any server using the same client.
 This enables us to debug multiple types of servers, using the same protocol to communicate.